 The Coral Sea Marine Park is an ecologically significant place and an amazing destination.

 Problems such as marine pollution, illegal fishing, climate change and invasive species can impact marine environments around the world, including remote ones like the Coral Sea.

 Parks Australia is looking after the Coral Sea Marine Park by working in partnership with:

-The work is helping us learn more about the Coral Sea Marine Park, and finding the best ways to protect it now and into the future.
+This work is helping us learn more about the Coral Sea Marine Park, and find the best ways to protect it now and into the future.

 In 2016, Parks Australia organised the Coral Sea Clean-up and Bio-discovery Voyage.

 - marine debris scientists from the Commonwealth Scientific and Industrial Research Organisation (CSIRO)

 - volunteers from Tangaroa Blue, Surfrider Foundation, and Take 3 community organisations.